Cotoneaster simonsii: Cultivation history

 As its synonym C. newryensis, it was first raised at Thomas Smith's Daisy Hill Nursery in Ireland from where it was moved to be distributed by Barbier Nursery in France.
 It appeared at Lemoine nursery catalogue by 1911 in Nancy, France.

+The plant has its detractors, such as garden designer Russell Page: "It is a horrid ungainly plant which I would usually exclude from any garden."